Lack of Proper Engine Inspection Results in Private and Small Plane Crash Lawsuit

 On October 18, 2005, at approximately 11:15 PM, a single-engine Cessna 208 turbo-prop airplane with registration number N978FE was forced to land after it lost power near Round Rock, Texas.
 Night visual meteorological conditions prevailed.
-The cross-country flight originated at Austin-Bergstrom International Airport and was destined for Fort Worth Alliance Airport, near Fort Worth, Texas.
+The cross-country flight originated at Austin-Bergstrom International Airport and was destined for Perot Field Fort Worth Alliance Airport, near Fort Worth, Texas.
 This night cargo flight was a regularly scheduled run that the pilot had made many times.
-In advance of the flight, the pilot had the plane fueled and performed appropriate pre-flight inspections prior to departure.
-Shortly after departure, after the pilot had leveled-off at 7,000 feet, he reported a total power loss.
-The pilot attempted to perform a forced landing on a road below, but the right wing collided with a utility pole and, ultimately, the plane came to rest against a residential home.
-No one in the home was injured in the accident, and the pilot sustained injuries.
+In advance of the flight, the pilot had the plane fueled and performed appropriate pre-flight inspections before departure.
+Shortly after departure, after the pilot had leveled off at 7,000 feet, he reported a total power loss.
+The pilot attempted to perform a forced landing on a road below, but the right wing collided with a utility pole, and, ultimately, the plane came to rest against a residential home.
+No one in the home was injured in the accident, but the pilot sustained injuries.